IntoTheDev/Signals/README.md

 ### How to receive a signal

-Your class/struct should implement IReceive<T> interface.
+Your class/struct should implement IReceiver<T> interface.

 ```csharp
 public class PlayerUI : MonoBehaviour, IReceiver<SignalPlayerCreated>